DALL·E 2023 02 22 21.50.39 left over epoxy resin

 The filler can be anything including cured epoxy from previous projects as long as it cannot be seen through the new resin.

-Another way is to have your work flow process where you have a smaller side project, this is where molds are ready for casting a small project like jewelry and shaker charm inserts so that you pour any unneeded resin from your main project into your smaller side project avoiding discarding the unused resin in the trash or trying to find another way to dispose of it.
+Another for of sustainable resin disposal is to implement smaller side project along side your main project, this is where molds are ready for casting a small project like jewelry and shaker charm inserts so that you pour any unneeded resin from your main project into your smaller side project avoiding discarding the unused resin in the trash or trying to find another way to dispose of it.

 Composting of Resin Waste